This paper gives an overview of typical field cleaning & inspection for fiber optic connectors.

 How much scope magnification?

-More magnification can show more problems.
+More magnification can show more problems, as long as the scope resolving power and lens quality are good.
 In practical field situations, it is usually best to be able to see only features that are large enough to be significant There is another practical reason for keeping magnification down: at lower magnification it is easier to position the fiber core, focussing is easier, sample illumination is easier, and depth of focus is better.
 In practice, what is really required, is good resolving power, which may be achieved at lower magnification by using better quality optics, which of course costs a bit more.
 So, a good quality low magnification scope can easily out-perform a low-quality high-power scope.

 For most optical scopes on single mode and multimode systems, x200 magnification with good resolving power is ideal for general use, and x400 is fiddly to use but can be useful for an experienced operator.